-Collette says bleach shouldn’t irritate your scalp, but it doesn’t hurt to let oil build up for a day or two to add an extra layer of protection between your scalp and the bleach.
+While Collette says bleach *shouldn’t* irritate your scalp, it won’t hurt to let oil build up for a day or two to add an extra layer of protection between your scalp and the bleach.

 “With correct preventive measures scalp irritation isn’t an issue, but I recommend waiting a couple of days without washing to help nourish your scalp with your natural oils,” she explains.

-Interested in customized advice about your color service?
-Use our salon locator to book an appointment with a stylist near you.
+Searching for more expert advice?
+Use our salon locator to book an appointment at a salon near you.